 3 Popular Bike Routes Through Sonoma Wine Country

-From paved routes along former railroad tracks through vineyard-laden valleys, to those that wind up and down scenic mountains and along the coast, Sonoma County is a cyclist’s dream destination.
+From paved routes along former railroad tracks to paths through vineyards and along the coast — Sonoma County is a cyclist’s dream.

-Here are three itineraries for cyclists at any level, from casual riders and families with children and weekend warriors seeking a fitness challenge with a view, to experienced cyclists ready to tour Sonoma Wine Country.
+Here are three fun bike itineraries for every level, from casual riders and families with children to weekend warriors and experienced cyclists ready for a memorable experience in scenic Sonoma Wine Country.

 Easy Route